 The whole family was pleasantly surprised at how well this cranberry and pistachio stuffed turkey breast turned out.
-We served it along with mashed potatoes and Roasted Ranch Carrots, but it would also taste amazing with any of the following sides:
+We served it along with this healthy cranberry sauce, mashed potatoes and Oven Roasted Carrots, but it would also taste amazing with any of the following sides:

 - Sweet Potato Coconut Mash

 - Roasted Beet & Carrot Kale Salad

 - Wild Rice Pilaf with Cranberries and Apples